eclipse-zenoh/zenoh-ts/README.md

       and many more

-- Chat in browswer example
+- Chat in browser example

   ```sh
   yarn start chat
   ```

-  The browser window on [localhost:8080](http://127.0.0.1:8080/index.html) with chat interface should open.
-Open another one with same address, press "Connect" buttons in both and see how do they interact.
+  The browser window on [localhost:8080](http://127.0.0.1:8080/index.html) with the chat interface should open.
+Open another one with the same address, press the "Connect" buttons in both and see how they interact.

 ### Generating Documentation